Standing Balance

 In this file, you will find a controller of type ReflexController:

-Finally, we define our fitness in the file Tutorials/data/MeasureBalance.scone
+Finally, we define the objective function in the file Tutorials/data/MeasureBalance.scone

 .